Fredrik Eklund Net Worth: How ‘MDLNY’ Star Is Using Fame To Help Homeless Kids

 “The most exiting thing about last night was to finally announce THE EKLUND|GOMES FOUNDATION which we started last year to stop homelessness among the children of New York.
 This city has given us so much, it was time to start giving back.
 So far we’ve funded cooking programs, education and gifts for the 25,000 children living on the streets of New York.
 Next up is creating shelters.
 Every child deserves a home, and homelessness can be stopped, it just must.
 I’m grateful to be able to help with this important issue moving forward through our foundation in 2017 and beyond,” Fredrik Eklund revealed in an Instagram post, sharing that his work with Gomes has resulted in a foundation to help children in need in New York.

-Of course, homelessness has been a huge issue in New York over the past couple of years and one can imagine that Fredrik Eklund doesn’t enjoy seeing homeless children on the streets, especially when he has tried to become a father himself.
-While filming Million Dollar Listing: New York, Fredrik Eklund opened up about his plans to try IVF with a surrogate to get his daughter, Milla.
+Of course, homelessness has been a huge issue in New York over the past couple of years, and one can imagine that Fredrik Eklund doesn’t enjoy seeing homeless children on the streets, especially when he has tried to become a father himself.
+While filming Million Dollar Listing: New York, Fredrik Eklund opened up about his plans to try IVF with a surrogate to conceive his daughter, Milla.

 And while he announced that he was expecting twins with his husband, Derek Kaplan, he had to later reveal that their surrogate had miscarried.
 They also miscarried during their second try.
 But people are thankful that Fredrik is helping children in need.